Dr Naomi Wilks-Smith

 Dr Naomi Wilks-Smith is a language education specialist, teacher and researcher.
 She is a Lecturer and course coordinator in the Bachelor of Education program within the School of Education at RMIT University.
 Her work focuses on research-informed language teaching methodology.

 Dr Naomi Wilks-Smith is a Lecturer, language education specialist, teacher and researcher.
 Her expertise spans Second language teaching methodology, Second language acquisition, Bilingual education, Oral language output, Interactive storytelling and Intentional Teaching Gestures for language learning.

 Naomi is an experienced educator who has had roles in a variety of educational settings within primary and secondary schools and tertiary institutions in Australia, New Zealand and Japan, including mainstream classrooms, language centres, bilingual schools, and as a specialist Japanese language and English as an additional language teacher.
 Naomi's vast experience contributes to her Higher Education teaching practice which centres around second language education.
 She is particularly interested in innovative approaches for second language learning and passionate about embracing learners' languages and linguistic and culturally inclusive practices.
 Naomi also leads inbound and outbound global experiences, as well as online global experiences, to enhance the global competencies of pre-service teachers.

 Naomi's work involves the integrated scholarship of research and education practice and often includes industry partners in schools as well as cross-School, external and international collaborations.
 Naomi strives for educational impact through research translation and research value creation and has been awarded grants for her work.

-Naomi has extensive teaching experience and currently Coordinates and Lectures in the following courses:
+Naomi has extensive teaching experience across a wide range of contexts and coordinates and lectures in courses across the BEd program.

 Research Translation, Creative Output